BHATDAVOOD/django-project1/README.md

-# Django Project 1
+# Django Project : Tweet-App-Basic

 This repository contains the code for a simple Django application.

 ## Project Structure

-django-project1/
+django-tweet-app-basic/
 ├── .gitignore
 ├── manage.py
 └── templates/